realworldocaml/book/book/imperative-programming/README.md

 val remove : ('a, 'b) t -> 'a -> unit
 ```

-The `mli` also includes a collection of helper functions whose purpose
+This `mli` also includes a collection of helper functions whose
-and behavior should be largely inferrable from their names and type
+purpose and behavior should be largely inferrable from their names and
+type signatures.
+The `create` function is notable because it takes
+two important arguments: a hash-function `hash`, for converting values
+of the key type to integers; and an equality-testing function,
+`equal`.

-signatures.
-Notice that a number of the functions, in particular,
+Another interesting aspect of the interface is that a number of the
-ones like `add` that modify the dictionary, return `unit`.
-This is
+functions, like `add` and `iter`, return `unit`.
+That's because the
-typical of functions that act by side effect.
+goal of these functions is to modify the data structure, rather than
+to compute a value.
+This kind of signature shows up a lot when
+programming imperatively.

 We'll now walk through the implementation (contained in the
 corresponding `ml` file) piece by piece, explaining different
 imperative constructs as they come up.

-Our first step is to define the type of a dictionary as a record with
+Our first step is to define the type of a dictionary as a record.
-two fields:

 ```ocaml file=examples/correct/dictionary/dictionary.ml,part=1
 (* file: dictionary.ml *)